Myhtica/tailwind-formatter/README.md

 - Customize Prettier settings directly through the `tailwindFormatter.prettier.config` extension setting

-_Note_: You don't need to install Prettier in your project - it's already included with the extension.
+> **Note**: You don't need to install Prettier in your project - it's already included with the extension.
 The extension will read your `.prettierrc` configuration file if present, but uses its own Prettier installation.
 However, it does not directly interact with or extract settings from an external Prettier extension installed in VS Code.

 ## Known Issues

-- [ *WARNING* ] Range formatting requires complete JSX elements with leading indentation
+- [ *WARNING* ] Range formatting for JSX/TSX requires complete elements with leading indentation
 - [ *WARNING* ] Range formatting doesn't apply Prettier (by design, to preserve structure)
-- [ *MAJOR* ] Non-JSX/TSX languages have limited support in v1.1.0, and may cause errors on formatting, particularly markup containing self-closing HTML tags (major improvements coming in v1.2.0)
+- [ *NOTE* ] For non-JSX/TSX languages, complex dynamic expressions are ignored.
+- [ *MINOR* ] When using regex-based formatting (non-JSX/TSX languages), indentation issues may occur if a one-line class becomes multi-line, as the formatter only has access to the opening tag, not the closing tags or surrounding context

 ## Release Notes

 See the [CHANGELOG](CHANGELOG.md) for details on all releases.

+### 2.0.0

+- Complete architecture overhaul with dedicated formatting engines for different languages
+- Enhanced support for HTML, Astro, Vue, Svelte, Blade, PHP, and Elixir files
+- Language-specific Prettier integration with plugin support
+- Improved error handling and user notifications
+- New warning system for non-JSX/TSX limitations with option to suppress

 ### 1.1.0